stanekTM/TX_FW_Multi_Stanek/README.md

 The "Stanek" protocol with the nRF24L01+ transceiver is included.
 Fixed RF channel, fixed address.
 Control channels reduction is in sub-protocols 2, 3, 4, 5, 6, 8, 10 and 12ch.
-Telemetry gets the measured voltage of the receiver to A1 (OpenTX) and "fake" RSSI (the nRF24L01+ transceiver does not contain real RSSI and is only a rough measurement of lost packets).
+Telemetry monitors receiver voltage to A1 (OpenTX) and "fake" RSSI (the nRF24L01+ transceiver does not contain real RSSI and is only a rough measurement of lost packets).

 ## Works in serial mode with:
 * Jumper T12